Awesomedonut/CompSci-Notes/vision.md

 #### 7. **Image Morphology**
    - **Binary Maps**: Image morphology typically deals with black-and-white (binary) images, where pixels are either 0 (black) or 1 (white).
    - **Useful Operations**:
      - **Erosion**: Shrinks the white regions in an image.
-It removes pixels on the boundaries of white regions, making objects in the image smaller.
+It removes pixels on the boundaries of white regions, making objects in the image smaller. (edge pixels)
      - **Dilation**: Expands the white regions in an image, adding pixels to the boundaries, making objects larger.
      - **Opening (imopen)**: Erosion followed by dilation.
 Used to remove small objects from the image while preserving the shape and size of larger objects.
      - **Closing (imclose)**: Dilation followed by erosion.
 Used to fill small holes in the image while keeping the overall shape of objects intact.